 I am delighted that you have chosen our unique and innovative University and have entrusted us with your education for the next few years.
-Heriot-Watt has been at the forefront of pioneering education and future thinking since 1821, and each year, whether it be in league tables or the testimonies of our brilliant students and our supportive staff, we continue to lead the way in world class education.
+Heriot-Watt has been at the forefront of pioneering education and future thinking since 1821, and this year we celebrate the 200th anniversary of our founding in Scotland.
+Each year, whether it be in league tables or the testimonies of our brilliant students and our supportive staff, we continue to lead the way in world class education.